Getting Started with Instaclustr Spark and Cassandra

 We will now connect to the Spark cluster using the Spark Shell and run an analytic job.
 (Note: sometimes the log messages from Spark shell overwrite the shell prompt.
 If processing seems to have stopped with no prompt then hit the enter key to get a prompt.)

-- Note the IP of the three Spark Masters in your cluster – this is viewable on the Spark tab on the Instaclustr console for your cluster.
+- Find the IP addresses of the three Spark Masters in your cluster – this is viewable on the Apache Spark tab on the Connection Info page for your cluster.

 - Log in to your Spark Client and run the following command (adjust keywords in <> to specify your spark master IPs, one of Cassandra IP, and the Cassandra password if you enabled authentication).